wowruni/elvui_edits/README.md

 - Navigate to \<your wow install folder\>\Interface\AddOns\ElvUI\Modules\DataTexts

-- Create backup of gold.lua (rename to eg. gold.lua.old)
+- Create backup of Gold.lua (rename to eg. Gold.lua.old)

 - Download Gold.lua into this folder.